scmogen/scmogen.github.io/index.md

 ## About

-I am a Post-Doctoral Assocaite at the Institute for Alpine and Arctic Research at the University of Colorado Boulder.
+I am a Postdoctoral Assocaite at the Institute for Alpine and Arctic Research at the University of Colorado Boulder.
 My research focuses on the dynamics and predictability of marine stressors, with a particular focus on ocean acidification.
 I received a BS in Environmental Science and BA in Global Environments and Sustainability from the University of Virginia in 2020.
 I then completed my PhD in the Department of Atmospheric and Oceanic Sciences at the University of Colorado Boulder, working with Dr. Nicole Lovenduski

 <!-- [Curriculum vitae](/assets/mogen_cv.pdf) (updated 21 April 2023) -->
 You can use this site to find out more about my [experience](./cv.html) and [research](./research.html).